 I am a freshman or sophomore interested in exploring the Comparative Literature major.
 What courses should I take?

 Good places to start exploring the major are Comparative Literature/ Humanistic Studies 205-206 or Humanistic Studies 216-219.
 These are, respectively, Classical Roots of Western Literature; Masterworks of European Literature; and Interdisciplinary Approaches to Western Culture: Literature and the Arts.
-Another good introductory course for the major is COM 225, Introduction to World Literature.
+Other good introductory courses for the major are COM 209, Thinking Translation: Transfer and Cultural Communication, and COM 225, Introduction to World Literature.

 I already know that I want to major in Comparative Literature.
 May I declare early?